top of page

 We can take our cue from them.

-Once that heavenly announcement came, they responded with “Let us go there” (Lk 2:15).
+They were out watching.
+Watching over their flocks.
+Ready for anything that might happen to occur.
+And once that heavenly announcement came, they readily responded with “Let us go there” (Luke 2:15).

 That simple.

 In haste, they rushed to the manger.
-To be in the presence of Jesus.
+They hurried to be in the presence of Jesus.

-Let us go there.
+Let’s go there.
 Together.
-Let’s simply rush to our Lord’s side.
+Let’s simply rush our hearts to our Savior’s side and bask in His presence.

-Let us, like the shepherds, simply go.
-But let us go in astonishment.
+So let us, like the shepherds, go to Him.
+But let’s go in astonishment.

-But shouldn’t we be astonished at what God has done?
-Be amazed by the lengths to which He is willing to go to redeem fallen mankind?
+Yes, astonishment!
+I know, astonishment typically unsettles us.
+But shouldn’t we be astonished at what God is able to do . . . and has done?
+Be amazed at the lengths He has gone to redeem the lost.

 Wonder at the very miracle of it all!
 Be exhilarated by the grand drama of God’s redemptive story.

-Christmas is not something that happens outside us . . . around us . . . to us.
+Christmas is not something that happens outside of us . . . around us . . . to us.
 It’s not something to endure or survive.
 Or tinsel over.
 It’s opportunity.
-It’s the grandest of all occasions to look to God and celebrate Him . . . worship Him.
-And be astonished.
+It’s the grandest of all occasions to look to God and celebrate Him.

-The pronouncement has been made by hosts of heaven.
+The pronouncement has been made by the hosts of heaven.

 Recent Posts